icoxxx/Product-Listing/README.md

 # Product-Listing
-Product listing page of a online store with multiple funtionalities like sorting items, categories and more.
+Product listing page of a online store with multiple funtionalities like sorting items, categories, interactive loading of new items.
+The data load from JSON file.